veronica320/Zeroshot-Event-Extraction/README.md

 Go to `source/config`, and set the configuration in `config.json`.
 See `source/config/config_README.md` for details on each parameter.

-### Make predictions
+### Make predictions & Evaluate the model
-Open `source/predict.py`, and change the config file name in the `config_path` variable accordingly.
-Then, run `python predict.py`.
-The gold and predicted events will be printed to std output.
+Run `python source/predict_evaluate.py`.
+The gold and predicted events, as well as the scores, will be printed to std output.
 A json version of the predicted events will also be saved to `output_dir/`, in the same format as the input file.

-### Evaluate the model
-Open `source/evaluate.py`, and change the config file name in the `config_path` variable accordingly.
-Then, run `python evaluate.py`.
-The scores will be printed to std output.

 ## Citation